How to fix missing Virtual Machines after upgrading from 10.04 (Lucid) to 12.04 (Precise)?

 $ virsh -c qemu:///system define NameOfMachine.xml

-kvm is not able to make snapshots when using vmdk disk files.
-So I recommend to convert the virtual disk file in qemu's format qcow2.
-Package qemu contains a utility qemu-img to do this:
+KVM is not able to make snapshots when using vmdk disk files, so converting the virtual disk file in qemu's qcow2 format is advisable.
+The qemu package contains a utility named qemu-img to do this:

 qemu-img convert diskname.vmdk -O qcow2 diskname.qcow2 OR for raw qemu-img convert diskname.vmdk -O raw diskname.raw